 - 3. A portion of this area is located within the FEMA Floodway and Community Floodway.
 Any redevelopment within these areas is expected to meet FEMA and local ordinance requirements. - 4.
 Continue to provide a 100' landscaped buffer along University City Blvd.
 Supplement the landscaping as needed to provide a cohesive visual barrier. - 5.
 Development should create a cohesive corridor along N. Tryon St., but building and landscaping placement will depend on retaining wall construction, easements, and location of right of way.
-See Volume 3: Implementation Guide, page 115, for more detailed information about development along N. Tryon St.
+See Volume 3: Implementation Guide for more detailed information about development along N. Tryon St.

 - 6. Along N. Tryon St., improve the aesthetic quality and pedestrian environment by adding a landscape zone directly behind the sidewalk.
 This area could include elements such as low walls, trees, shrubs, and seasonal plantings. - 7.
 Along N. Tryon St. and University City Blvd., drive-through facilities may be appropriate if their design does not compromise pedestrian circulation.
 Design drive-through facilities with clearly marked pedestrian crossings and pathways so that pedestrians can easily walk from the sidewalk and parking lot to the building with minimal conflict with the drive-through lanes. - 8.
 Provide a separate and clearly designated pedestrian path from the street/sidewalk to the front door of primary structures to minimize potential conflict between pedestrians and automobiles. - 9.
 Encourage plazas and open spaces.
 Orient open spaces toward building entries and strategically locate courtyards and open spaces near pedestrian walkways to create desirable gathering destinations and increase safety. - 10.
-Buildings should be designed to avoid the appearance of having a long, continuous building wall and to break up visual mass and bulk.
-Consider a combination of design techniques to achieve this including, but not limited to: - a.
-Façade modulation that provides variation in the building wall. - b.
-Building mass separation between all, or part, of a single building to create the appearance of multiple buildings. - c.
-Use of varying architectural styles, building heights, and/or roof pitches to reduce the apparent size of a building. - d.
-Multi-family residential development with a variety of building mass, scale, and type (e.g. townhomes, carriage houses, apartments, etc.). - 11.
 As redevelopment occurs along University Pointe Blvd., Shopping Center Dr., and the future extension of E. McCullough Dr., place buildings at or near the back of the sidewalk.
 Provide clear glass windows and/or operable doors on the street-facing elevation, where topography allows.
-Surface parking lots should be located to the side or rear of the buildings. - 12.
+Surface parking lots should be located to the side or rear of the buildings. - 11.
 Limit uses that orient toward Washington Blvd. to single family, townhomes, duplexes, triplexes, and quadraplexes.
 Buildings should be compatible with the form and scale of existing residential development.
-All other types of development should maintain the existing landscaped buffer to protect the Hampton Park Neighborhood. - 13.
-Screen power substation along N. Tryon St. and Shopping Center Dr.
+All other types of development should maintain the existing landscaped buffer to protect the Hampton Park Neighborhood. - 12.
+Screen power substation along N. Tryon St. and Shopping Center Dr. - 2d Mobility Policies